 Linking Words

 have a profound impact on society.
 A report survey indicated that experiences are more important to improve jobs than hobbies.
-In conclusion, I would concede that many companies prefer knowing the whole information about their employees;
+In conclusion, every challenge carries within it the seeds of opportunity.
+By making wise choices and focusing on priorities, societies can turn difficulties into progress and build a brighter future.

 Unauthorized use and/or duplication of this material without express and written permission from this site's author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Writing9 with appropriate and specific direction to the original content.